 For refrigerators we suggest a minimum of 75mm thickness of refrigeration grade urethane for walls and 100mm for the base.
 For freezers we suggest 100 mm for walls and 150mm for the base.
 (Heat rises as it attempts to penetrate the insulation therefore the base is most important and the top least important assuming it is not in direct sunlight.)

-The insulation must be vapor sealed (enveloped) and preferably lined with non heat conductive materials such as plastic or fiber-glass.
+The insulation must be vapour sealed (enveloped) and preferably lined with non heat conductive materials such as plastic or fibre-glass.
 If metal linings can’t be avoided, the metal must not run from the exterior to the interior without a broad thermal break.
 The same applies to lids / doors which should also have soft broad seals.
 Even the slightest seal gap will impair performance.

-Fig 1 & 2: Long, low cabinets and tall cabinets will produce stratification.
+Fig 1 & 2: (Top two sketches) Long, low cabinets and tall cabinets will produce stratification.

 (Variation of temperature) Some users prefer this as it allows items requiring